9 reasons why mac may be better than windows in the enterprise

 With all these features MDM can tie over the challenges of Enterprise mac management.

 A lot of new features are coming for macOS to make Enterprise mac management even simpler.
-Mac OS updates can be scheduled with the new OS update policy and you can even customize the Mac Dock and time server with the upcoming features.
+Mac OS updates can be scheduled with the new OS update policy and you can even personalize the user experience by customizing the Mac Dock.
 New Smart card authentication ensures more privacy and security by requiring users to possess their smart cards and PIN to log into Mac devices.

 Now that you have had some insights on the Whys and Hows of Enterprise Mac management, you can make an informed decision when choosing your device management approach.